Codecademy/docs/content/javascript/concepts/map/terms/has/has.md

 ---
-Title: '.has()'
+Title: ".has()"
-Description: 'Returns a boolean reflecting whether an entry with a given key exists in a Map object.'
+Description: "Returns a boolean reflecting whether an entry with a given key exists in a Map object."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Map'
+  - "Map"
-  - 'Object'
+  - "Object"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Returns a boolean reflecting whether an entry with a given key exists in a `Map` object.